logworks/dlog/README.md

   - ES6 destructuring arguments ' => ({}) exculded from auto logging as false positive named functions.
   - export.functName - autlogged.
   - export default function -unnamed, logged as the file name, or parent dir if file named index.
+  - note, ignores multi-line function signatures. (to be implemented)

 ### v0.1.5